sccn/sccn.github.io/tutorials/11_Scripting/Analyzing_EEG_data_in_EEGLAB_The_Wakeman-Henson_dataset.md

     'WindowCriterionTolerances',[-Inf 7] );
 ```

+Note that dataset 15 (EEG(15)) only has 15% data left at the end of this process and that the threshold above are likely too aggressive.
 You can access the description of each of this function's parameter from within MATLAB by typing:
 ``` matlab
 help pop_clean_rawdata
 ```